dnk80/GKE-spark/README.md

 KSA `spark-operation-spark` that will be used in our SparkJob

-## Preparation Spark to work with GCP Services
+## Preparation Spark image to work with GCP Services
 Spark basic image by default does not know how to work with Google Cloud Storage gs-filesystem and does not know how to work with Big Query.
 To work with these services, you need to build a custom docker image with the necessary libraries using this Dockerfile

 ```commandline